cloudfoundry/credhub/docs/performance-testing.md

 ## Benchmarking Setup
 #### Tools:

 * **Hey**: A golang tool which load tests a given endpoint with a given number of requests at a given concurrency and prints the results in a csv file.
+We use a forked version of hey that enables mtls and start time measurement.
 * **Matplotlib**: A python graph plotting library which is utilized to generate a headroom plot with data obtained from a provided CSV file.

 #### Credhub Instance(s):
 AWS m4.large instance
 CPU: 2 core
 RAM: 8 GiB
+Encryption Provider: Internal
+Max Heap Size: 6GiB
+Authentication: Mutual TLS
+DataStorage Require TLS: False
+ACL Enabled: False
 #### Database Instance:

-AWS m4.2xlarge instance
+AWS: m4.2xlarge instance
 CPU: 8 core
 RAM: 32 GiB

 #### Network Setup:

-A test setup is deployed using Bosh on AWS.
-The deployment is composed of multiple credhub instances(1,2,4 or 10) behind a loadbalancer along with a UAA instance which share a Postgres DB that is deployed in a separate VM.
-The testing utils are run from a separate isolated instance.
+All the VMs are deployed in the same AZ on AWS.
+The credhub instance are deployed behind a load balancer and are each assigned an ephemeral public IP.
+The UAA is assigned an elastic IP which is used by the Credhub for communication.
+Ensure the security group UAA is in allows external traffic.
+An alternative approach would be to assign each Credhub instance an elastic IP and allow traffic from those IPs on UAA's firewall/security group rules.
+The internal postgres instance is only provided an internal IP which both Credhub and UAA utilize to communicate with it.

+The performance testing toolkit is a bosh release which is deployed on an m4.large VM which lives in the same AZ as the Credhub cluster.
+It interacts with the Credhub cluster using mtls.
+Ensure the required certificates are passed to the deployment for communication with Credhub.

 #### Test Setup: